Mesothelioma and Nutrition: What You Need to Know

 However, overall, mesothelioma patients usually benefit most from the following characteristics in a diet:

-- Low in bad fats, and high in good fats: Not all fats are created equal.
+Not all fats are created equal.
 Bodies need certain types of fats to absorb vitamins and minerals, maintain healthy cells, nerves, and muscles, and help with blood clotting and with inflammation—all of which is especially important for mesothelioma patients.

 Monounsaturated fats and polyunsaturated fats (including omega-3 fatty acid) are “good fats” that mesothelioma patients should incorporate into their diets.
 They usually come from plants and vegetables, nuts, seeds, and certain types of fish.
 Foods rich in good fats include: